This is a compendium of questions that people have posed over the years. Read ‘em and learn…

 Aging/Bottling: The majority of red wine needs to be aged to even out tannin and acidity level.
 During the aging process in barrels, red wine frequently undergoes a second fermentation known as malolactic fermentation.
 This form of fermentation is performed by bacteria which feed on the malic acid found naturally in the wine and converts it to lactic acid and carbon dioxide.
 This process accomplishes several things: 1) lowers the acidity level; 2) increases stability; 3) and further smoothes out the wine’s flavor.
 Red wines mature in barrels anywhere from three months to five years, depending on the type of wine, the region and the winemaker’s wishes.
 During the maturing process, the wine is tasted and cared for quite strenuously before bottling.
 Some whites also undergo malolactic fermentation, most frequently chardonnay, and the process gives a buttery flavor.

 An appellation is a wine’s official title that indicates where the wine was produced, by whom and under what circumstances.
 Several other categories are also measured, depending on the region.
 In the U.S., the appellation – or American Viticulture Area (AVA) in the U.S. — tells the buyer where the grapes were grown, so that one can compare wines of similar regions.
-France has the strictest of laws concerning appellation.
-Whether it be “vin de table” (table wine) or A.O.C (Appellation d’Origine Contrôlée), someone official in France has analyzed the wine at some point towards the beginning of its life.
-20 – 25% of French wine is A.O.C., and it must pass a rigorous set of analyses by the Institut National des Appellations d’Origine des Vins et Eaux-de-Vie (INAO).
-The appellation A.O.C is determined after seven conditions are met: where the wine was produced, what kind of grape, the condition of the land where the grapes were planted, how many grapes were grown per acre, the degree of alcohol, how it was aged, and a tasting.
+France has some of the strictest laws concerning appellation.
+Whether it be IGP (Indication Géographique Protégée) or the new version of A.O.C. defined by the European Union, A.O.P.
+(Appellation d’Origine Protégée), someone official in France has analyzed the wine at some point towards the beginning of its life.
+20 – 25% of French wine is A.O.P., and it must pass a rigorous set of analyses by the Institut National des Appellations d’Origine des Vins et Eaux-de-Vie (INAO).
+The appellation A.O.P. is determined after seven conditions are met: where the wine was produced, what kind of grape, the condition of the land where the grapes were planted, how many grapes were grown per acre, the degree of alcohol, how it was aged, and a tasting.
+In

 There are eight basic regions in France that produce wine: Alsace, Bordeaux, Burgundy, Champagne, Cotes du Rhone, Jura-Savoie, Loire Valley, and Midi de la France or Languedoc.
 In France, wine production is heavily policed, with only certain grape varieties allowed to grow in each region.
 Although there are several different grapes in each region, here are the most popular grapes grown in each area: